Tadley Community Primary School Governing Body consists of 12 governors representing parents, staff, local government and the local community.

 Melissa Stroud – Co-opted Governor

 I became a governor in 2016.
-I have 2 children, one who is a current pupil, and one who previously attended Tadley Primary School and is now in secondary education.
-Since being involved with Tadley Primary School, I have served on the PTA; for 8 years as a committee member, Vice Chair and several years as Chair.
+I have 2 children, both of whom attended Tadley Primary School from year R. My youngest child just completed year 6 in July 2019 and is now in secondary education.
+Since being involved with Tadley Primary School, I have served on the PTA; for 12 years as a committee member, Vice Chair and several years as Chair.
 I really enjoy fundraising and working with a great bunch of people.
 During my time working with the PTA, we have raised and spent thousands of pounds on the school.
 I enjoy liaising with the children and attending assemblies on a regular basis.
-I work for the Palliative Care Team at Hampshire Hospitals NHS Foundation Trust and have over 23 years’ experience working in the local NHS.
-I also enjoy being a Brownie Leader and provide secretarial support for Pamber Heath Scout Group.
-I am a great supporter and advocate for Tadley Primary School and am proud to be able to serve as governor.
+I work for the Palliative Care Team at Hampshire Hospitals NHS Foundation Trust and have over 26 years’ experience working in the local NHS.
+I currently manage the Bereavement Service across 3 sites.
+I also enjoy being a local Brownie Leader for 2nd Silchester Brownies where I am in my 5th year of volunteering.
+I am a great supporter and advocate for Tadley Primary School and am really proud to be able to serve as governor.

 Mike Warner – Local Authority Governor